bigskysoftware/htmx/www/content/extensions/loading-states.md

 - `data-loading-path`

   Allows filtering the processing of loading states only for specific requests based on the request path.
+Can be combined with `data-loading-verb` to additionally filter based on the request verb.

   ```html
   <form hx-post="/save">